of Sexual Assault, Domestic Violence, Dating Violence, Sexual Harassment, and/or Stalking

-UW–Madison uses Chapter UWS 17 and its own policies for campus student disciplinary proceedings of sexual assault, dating violence, domestic violence, and stalking.
+UW–Madison utilizes a state administrative code known as Chapter UWS 17 and its own policies for campus student disciplinary proceedings of sexual assault, dating violence, domestic violence, and stalking.
 See students.wisc.edu for more information.

 - UW–Madison uses a preponderance of the evidence (i.e. more likely than not) standard in student misconduct proceedings pertaining to sexual assault, sexual harassment, dating/domestic violence, and/or stalking.

 - Sexual assault, sexual harassment, dating/domestic violence, and stalking cases require a prompt, fair, and impartial investigation and resolution once notice of an incident is received.

 - Investigating officers and hearing committee members must receive annual training on sexual assault, sexual harassment, dating/domestic violence, and stalking cases.

 - Investigations and resolutions of these cases shall proceed regardless of any criminal investigation or proceeding.
 An investigation may be temporarily postponed while law enforcement gathers evidence, then should be promptly resumed and completed.
 Any postponements or extensions should be communicated to the complainant1 and respondent2.